How do I keep my wallet safe?

 On Twitter, Facebook, & Instagram

 We strongly recommend to avoid looking for any assistance with the wallet on social media.
-Instead, you should contact our support team at firstname.lastname@example.org.
-Our social media accounts are filled with scammers that offer "instant support forms" asking for your 12 word seed phrase.
-Again, the real support agent will never ask for your backup phrase.
+Instead, you should contact our support team at email@example.com.
+Our social media accounts are filled with scammers that offer "instant support forms" asking for your 12-word seed phrase.
+Again, the real support agents will never do that.

 On Google Play